SPAN 325: Phonetics and Phonology: Find Articles

 Enter the article title in Google Scholar, then click on Find it @ PSU:

-Both methods provide links to the full text article, under the "View Online" tab:
+Both methods provide links to the full text article, using the link under online access: